Deep Learning Based Walking Tasks Classification in Older Adults using fNIRS: Introduction

-Even though these growing number of studies that utilized fNIRS measures during DTW paradigms on older adults have repeatedly shown via statistical comparisons that hemodynamic biomarkers from PFC can discriminate between various walking task conditions and disease populations, their automatic classification using machine learning algorithms have not yet been studied.
-Automatic detection of attention demanding vs simple walking tasks using discriminative hemodynamic features extracted from HbO2 and Hb not only can provide information on an individual’s use of his/her attentional resources but can also lead to diagnosis, monitoring and classification of different age-related disease conditions. fNIRS measures have been used in the classification of wide range of tasks and disease populations in different age groups before such as in applications for monitoring of mental workload, motor imagery, auditory and visual perception, various brain computer interfaces, pain assessment, anesthesia monitoring, attention deficit and hyperactivity disorder (ADHD) diagnosis, cognitive decline in traumatic brain injury, diagnosis of various mental illnesses such as schizophrenia~\cite{liu2017multisubject, putze2014hybrid, chiarelli2018deep, naseer2015fnirs-based, pourshoghi2016application, hernandez-meza2018investigation, guven2019combining, merzagora2019functional, song2017automatic}.
-There are a few studies on the classification of intentions for the initiation or stopping of walking, its step size and speed primarily for gait rehabilitation applications to control assistive devices such as prostheses or exoskeletons.
-Such studies primarily monitored motor areas and investigated classification of intentions or preparations to different types of gaits in healthy young adults where classification accuracy was found $\sim$80\% ranges~\cite{jin2018pilot, li2020detecting, rea2014lower, khan2018fnirs-based}.
-In these small number of prior work, fNIRS measures from PFC during simple and attentionally demanding dual-task walking conditions that are indicative of different cognitive states and disease conditions in elderly populations were not studied with machine learning models and algorithms.
+fNIRS measures have been used in the classification of wide range of tasks and disease populations in different age groups in prior studies.
+Some of these applications involve monitoring of mental workload, motor imagery, auditory and visual perception, various brain computer interfaces, pain assessment, anesthesia monitoring, attention deficit and hyperactivity disorder (ADHD) diagnosis, cognitive decline in traumatic brain injury, diagnosis of various mental illnesses such as schizophrenia~\cite{liu2017multisubject, putze2014hybrid, chiarelli2018deep, naseer2015fnirs-based, pourshoghi2016application, hernandez-meza2018investigation, guven2019combining, merzagora2019functional, song2017automatic}.
+However, there are very few studies on the classification of gait related tasks.
+Existing studies primarily monitored motor areas and investigated classification of intention or preparation to different types of gait in healthy young adults primarily for gait rehabilitation applications involving control of assistive devices where classification accuracy was found in about 80\% ranges~\cite{jin2018pilot, li2020detecting, rea2014lower, khan2018fnirs-based}.
+In these small number of prior studies, fNIRS measures from PFC during single and attentionally demanding dual task active walking conditions that are indicative of different attentional states and cognitive load conditions in elderly populations were not studied with machine learning models.